 a nextgen learning space designed to elevate your airway practice

 Have you ever asked yourself what is my psychological and emotional relationship to failure?
-Is a failure to intubate failure, and therefore is my identity and self-worth at stake at the worst possible moment?
 Let’s start the conversation here.

 One thing is certain: if a fear of failure keeps us from taking effective action, only then are we truly defeated.
 Cultivating a FEARLESS FONA MINDSET starts by rethinking our relationship to failure when it comes to the failed airway by overcoming our fear of it.